trilio-demo/tvk-poc/README.md

 ## Requirements:

-- One of more K8s clusters running v1.17+
+- One of more clusters running Kubernetes v1.17+
 - CSI Driver with Snapshot enabled functionality (Hostpath option available, see step 3)
 - NFS or S3 bucket for storing your backups